Installing Outdoor Low Voltage Lighting

 Choosing the correct wire for your outdoor room

 The length of each run and number of the wattage of lights will determine the size of the wire than will work best for your lights.
 Voltage drop is the biggest enemy of any low voltage lighting setup.
 Too many lights on a long run with a light wire will result in very dim lighting on the lights farther away from the transformer.

 16 gauge wire will be the lightest cable and the most available.
 It will work in most situations.
 If your runs are under 100 feet and your voltage on each run is under 200 watts this size wire will work fine.
-You must also have your lights somewhat evenly space on each run, as if your have them bunched at the start and finish you could have some bright and dim lights.
+You must also have your lights somewhat evenly space on each run as if you have them bunched at the start and finish you could have some bright and dim lights.

 14 gauge wire is a little heavier and will handle more lights and a longer run.
 If your runs are under 150 feet and your voltage on each run is under 150 watts this is the wire for you.
 You can use up to three runs for a total of 450 watts.
 Just make sure you have the proper transformer for this size of the run.
 Also choose a transformer with multiple output connections.

 12 gauge wire is for the biggest set up.
 You can use this wire for runs up to 200 feet.
 You can have lights up to 200 watts on each run.
 Do not connect more than three runs to each transformer for a total of 600 watts.

 Summary of what you will need for a total package

 Planning your lighting setup is the most important part of Installing Outdoor Low Voltage Lighting.
 Making sure than you get all the proper items that will make your lighting project work will make your outdoor lighting stand out in your neighborhood.